vsivakumarlanka/django-saml2-auth-okta/README.rst

 Dependencies
 ------------

-This plugin is compatible with Django 1.6/1.7/1.8/1.9/1.10.
+This plugin is compatible with Django 1.8, 1.9, 1.10, 1.11, and 2.0.
 The `pysaml2` Python module is required.

 Install